Yogesh-jaiswal/seven-mini-projects/file-uploader/Readme.md

 ## 👨‍💻 Author

-Developed by Yogesh Jaiswal as a small project for learning and practicing Flask + front-end development.
+Developed by Yogesh Jaiswal as a small project for learning and practicing Flask, front-end development and file handling.

 ---